Naville/WTFJH/HackingGuide.md

 They will be injected into the *items* of the final Preferences Loader PLIST file

 ####Marcos
-Six Marcos Has Been Created For Logging Purposes.
+Two Groups Of Marcos Has Been Created For Logging Purposes.
 Please Call Exactly In The Following Sequence
+#####Common Logging
 1. WTInit(ClassName,methodName)  **(For C Functions.
 Change ClassName to Library Name.
 For Example dlopen corresponds to dlfcn because it's in dlfcn.h)**
 2. WTAdd(Argument,Name) **The First is the argument itself.
 The second is the argument name**
 3. WTReturn(Return) **Return is the return value to add**
 4. WTSave	**No Arguments.
-It save the log to database.**
+It saves the log to database.**
 5. WTRelease **Release The Memory Of The Logger**
 6. WTShouldLog **if(WTShouldLog){} to check if it's called by the app itself**

+#####dyld CallBack
+1. WTCallBack(LibraryName,FunctionToCall) **Generate A Function That Call FunctionToCall() when an image which path containing LibraryName is loaded.
+You Can Init Hooks inside FunctionToCall**
+2. WTAddCallBack **Register the callback with dyld**

 Please Note:

 1. WTAdd can be called for many times.
 That's for adding Arguments
 2. WTInit,WTSave,WTRelease Must Be Called Under any circumstances
 3. Add Semicolons Yourself
+4. Don't add semicolon to WTCallBack
+5. Only One Set Of **dyld CallBack** Marcos Can Be Called In A Module

 ####Misc
 Some functions don't come with the binary and you'll have to wait the related library to be loaded